CMU-IDS-2022/assignment-2-outliers/writeup.md

 ## Project Goals

-<p>The main goal of this dashboard is for the user to find out what was the <b>progression</b> and <b>nature</b>
+<p>The main goal of this dashboard is to convey information regarding the <b>progression</b> and <b>nature</b>
 of the COVID-19 Coronavirus in the United States.
-The user can also gain insight into the effect of the virus across the <b>demography</b> of the US and the effect of containment measures taken to prevent the spread of COVID-19. </p>
+The dashboard conveys interesting facts regarding the effect of the virus across the <b>demography</b> of the US and the effect of containment measures taken to prevent the spread of the COVID-19 Coronavirus. </p>

 ## Design